matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 Open `./src/App.vue` and set the `GREETER_CONTRACT_ADDRESS` constant equal to the address where the greeter contract was deployed.

-To interact with zkSync's smart contract, we also need its ABI.
+To interact with the smart contract we just deployed to zkSync, we also need its ABI.
+ABI stands for Application Binary Interface and, in short, it's a file that describes all available names and types of the smart contract methods to interact with it.

 - Create the `./src/abi.json` file.
 - You can get the contract's ABI in the hardhat project folder from the previous section in the `./artifacts-zk/contracts/Greeter.sol/Greeter.json` file.
 You should copy the `abi` array and paste it into the `abi.json` file created in the previous step.
 The file should look roughly the following way: